MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/integration-pack-for-virtual-machine-manager.md

 The VMM Integration Pack uses Windows PowerShell Remoting to be configured between the Orchestrator runbook server and the computer running the VMM Administration Console.
 Windows PowerShell Remoting relies on Windows Remote Management (WinRM) to establish the communications between the two systems.
 You must perform the following tasks before you configure the VMM connection in the Runbook Designer.

+>[!NOTE]
-<br><br><strong>Note </strong><br>The Runbook Designer will also connect to the computer running the VMM Administration Console when you are configuring activities from the VMM Integration Pack.
-If the Runbook Designer is installed on a different computer than the runbook server, then you will also need to configure Windows PowerShell and WinRM on that computer.<br><br>
+>The Runbook Designer will also connect to the computer running the VMM Administration Console when you are configuring activities from the VMM Integration Pack.
+If the Runbook Designer is installed on a different computer than the runbook server, then you will also need to configure Windows PowerShell and WinRM on that computer.

 ### Confirm Windows PowerShell 2.0 Installation